Welcome to today's edition of the Rush 24-7 podcast.

 You actually know about this.

-I mean you've dealt with the points.
+I mean, you've dealt with the point system.

-And yeah, I mean that's just the way it is.
+And yeah, I mean, that's just the way it is.

-They don't just take anybody.
+They don't just take anybody to really choose their immigrants.

 And when you cross between the U.S. and Canada, they check your identity.